linuxfood/rustsqlite/README.md

 [<img src="https://travis-ci.org/linuxfood/rustsqlite.png?branch=master">](https://travis-ci.org/linuxfood/rustsqlite)

-To build, just run `rustc lib.rs`.
+To build, just run `rustpkg build sqlite`.

 The interface is currently evolving both along with Rust and as I think of better ways to implement various behaviors.
 If you have ideas about better